The Wicked Witch of the West. Count Dracula. Cruella de Vil. What do these three megalomaniacs have in common?

-Many antagonists have a larger-than-life appeal that fascinates and seduces us, even as we watch in terror as the world of the hero crumbles around them.
+Many antagonists have a larger-than-life appeal that fascinates and seduces us, even as we watch in terror while the hero’s world crumbles around them.
 So how do we bring that horrifying charisma into our own writing?
 How do we create a nightmarish character out of nothing?

-Whether your antagonist is evil, sympathetic, broken, or just very annoying, their role in the story is to give your protagonist something to overcome.
+Whether your antagonist is evil, sympathetic, broken, or just very annoying, their role in the story is to give your main character something to overcome.

 Our primary player is the protagonist.
-The word “protagonist” is another word handed down to us from our literary ancestors, the ancient Greeks: prōtagōnistēs, which means “first actor,” or the headliner of a stage drama.
+The word “protagonist” is another word handed down to us from our literary ancestors, the ancient Greeks.
+It means “first actor,” or the headliner of a stage drama.
 The protagonist is the center of the story.

 The antagonist is someone whose primary objective is in direct conflict with the primary objective of the protagonist.
 They either want the same thing which only one of them can have, or they want two very different things that cannot coexist in the same world.
 By the end of the story, someone (probably the antagonist) will either end up with nothing, or learn to want something else.

-When crafting great antagonists and protagonists, one of the most important things to know is that the antagonist and protagonist need to complete each other.
+When crafting well-written antagonists and protagonists, one of the most important things to know is that the antagonist and protagonist should complete each other.

-It’s also very important to note that just because the protagonist is the center, and the antagonist is the conflict of this story, it doesn’t mean that the antagonist is always evil and the protagonist is always good.
+It’s also very important to note that just because the protagonist is the centre, and the antagonist the conflict, of this story, it doesn’t mean that the antagonist is always evil and the protagonist is always good.
 It simply means that the protagonist is the one that this story has chosen to follow.